MitchStark10/alarm-manager/README.md

 * Once cloned, run `npm install` at the base directory of the project.

 ## Persistent data storage
-* CASM utilizes a MySQL intance for data storage.
+* chasm utilizes a MySQL intance for data storage.
 You can use any hosting provider with MySQL support for your data storage.
-* Once you have setup your MySQL instance, CASM requires the following environment variables to be set in order to store account information, alarms, etc.
+* Once you have setup your MySQL instance, chasm requires the following environment variables to be set in order to store account information, alarms, etc.
 ```
 MYSQL_HOST
 MySQL_USER